Google Webmaster Tools

 |Center for Interdisciplinary Community-Based Research on Poverty, Education and the Arts, and Philanthropy||

-CIRPA is being organized to engage in a robust program of interdisciplinary multi-level research to identify effective, community-based interventions to reduce child and family poverty, expand opportunities in general education and music education and the arts, build sustainable pathways to employment, and improve quality-of-life outcomes for children, youth, and families living in poverty.
+CIRPA is being organized to engage in a robust program of interdisciplinary multi-level research to identify effective, community-based interventions to reduce child and family poverty, expand opportunities in general/music education and the arts, build sustainable pathways to employment, and improve quality-of-life outcomes for children, youth, and families living in poverty.

 Read about CIRPA's envisioned inaugural community-based research and philanthropy projects (currently in planning stages):